Sensory Suggestions

 Interoception

-Sensations related to internal body state (relaxation, balance, proprioception, temperature, sexual arousal, excitement, hunger, thirst, nausea, toilet needs, time, etc) are called interoceptive sensations.
+Sensations related to internal body state (relaxation, balance, proprioception, temperature, sexual arousal, excitement, hunger, thirst, nausea, pain, toilet needs, etc) are called interoceptive sensations.
 They have some interesting properties that make suggestions easier than the major senses connected to external environment.

 Interoceptive sensations do not have a hallucinatory component.
 If one person feels cold in a room and another person feels just fine, both perceptions are valid.